decatorevista/storytelling/international.md

 You have two options to get from the airport to the city:

 **Bus:** Bus 783 will take you into the city.
-You will need to purchase a bus ticket, which costs approximately 1.6 euros, and is the equivalent of two trips.
+You will need to purchase a bus ticket, which costs approximately 1.6 euros, and is the equivalent of two trips to and from the airport.

 **Taxi:** The taxi must be ordered from inside the terminal, from a booth.
 The average cost for a trip to the city center is 7-12 euros.